MMullen4/Coding-Quiz/README.md

 I am always open to suggestions for improvement.
 Send those to email above.

 ## Authors and acknowledgment
-Bobbi Tarkany is awesome and was very helpful to this project.
+Bobbi Tarkany (TA) and various classmates were very helpful to the completion this project.

 ## License
 NA